-AEMO appreciates the input from the 2024 ISP Consumer Panel and Advisory Council on Social Licence in the development of the Draft 2024 ISP, especially their input on a new sensitivity to explore social licence: see Appendix 8.
+AEMO appreciates the input from the 2024 ISP Consumer Panel and Advisory Council on Social Licence in the development of the 2024 ISP, especially their input on a new sensitivity to explore social licence: see Appendix 8.
+AEMO and the Advisory Council on Social Licence have mutually agreed to evolve the council into a new format, to be known as the Community and Consumer Reference Group.
+AEMO will work with the reference group to better understand new and diverse perspectives, and to develop new analyses that account for levels of social acceptance for the ISP.